Things to do in Yorkshire in January: Best January Yorkshire Events 2026

 Things to do in North Yorkshire in January

-There is always an incredible choice of things to do in North Yorkshire and this January is no different.
-Here are the best North Yorkshire events in January 2025 so you can start filling your calendar up!
+January in North Yorkshire offers plenty of reasons to wrap up warm and head out exploring.
+From cosy food experiences to dramatic landscapes and cultural highlights, the region proves there is no need to hibernate.
+Here are the best North Yorkshire events in January 2026, so you can start filling your calendar up!

 North Yorkshire Events in January